Frequently Asked Questions

 One photographer I spoke with boasted about his/her membership to one or another photography association--does a photographer's membership to such a thing really make a difference for my Wedding?

-No such "association" requires more than a name and credit card number to acquire membership.
+No such association requires more than a name and credit card number to acquire membership.
 Research and see this for yourself.

 I've met with a photographer who's work and personality I think I like, but I'm still not quite sure about hiring him/her.
 What to do?

-Trust your instincts and ask for references.
-Ask for more than one reference--hopefully, someone's done something right more than once!
-There's no reason in the world why you shouldn't feel quite certain about all of your Wedding Day choices--after all, the more faith you have in the people you hire, the more you can relax and fully take-in your day.
+There's no reason you shouldn't feel as certain as you can feel about all of your Wedding Day choices, and the more faith you have in the people you hire, the more you can relax and fully take-in your day.
 "It went by so fast!", I often hear.
 If such a day must seem so short, do your best to make it a joyful and care-free ride.

 Thank you for bearing with me, and all the best to you,